Job Openings

 The ideal candidate for this internship should be currently enrolled in or a recent graduate of a program in public health, public policy, political science, communications, or a related field.
 A strong interest in public health and policy, particularly in regard to promoting health equity and addressing the social determinants of health within TFAH’s priority areas, is desired.
 Strong writing and organizational abilities are a must, as well as the ability to work collaboratively as well as independently.

 This is a paid internship, offering $18.50 per hour for undergraduate students and $21.50 per hour for graduate students.
-This position can be in-person, remote, or hybrid within Washington, DC, Virginia, or Maryland.
+We have a hybrid work environment.
+This position is based in

 How to Apply